89luca89/distrobox/README.md

 # Useful tips

+## Improve distrobox-enter performance

+If you are experiencing a bit slow performance using `podman` you should enable the podman socket using

+`systemctl --user enable --now podman.socket`

+this will improve a lot `podman`'s command performances.

 ## Container save and restore

 To save, export and reuse an already configured container, you can leverage `podman save` or `docker save` and `podman import` or `docker import`